cortexproject/cortex/docs/api/_index.md

 | `<prometheus-http-prefix>`   | `/prometheus`   | `-http.prometheus-http-prefix`   | `api > prometheus_http_prefix` |
 | `<alertmanager-http-prefix>` | `/alertmanager` | `-http.alertmanager-http-prefix` | `api > alertmanager_http_prefix` |

+### Authentication

+When multi-tenancy is enabled, endpoints requiring authentication are expected to be called with the `X-Scope-OrgID` HTTP request header set to the tenant ID.
+Otherwise, when multi-tenancy is disabled, Cortex doesn't require any request to have the `X-Scope-OrgID` header.

+Multi-tenancy can be enabled/disabled via the CLI flag `-auth.enabled` or its respective YAML config option.

+_For more information, please refer to the dedicated [Authentication and Authorisation](../production/auth.md) guide._

 ## All services

 The following API endpoints are exposed by all services.